 - « Allegro ma non troppo, un poco maestoso » is the movement’s name.
 Again, movements don’t have names, and are identify by their musical indication, written on the score by the composer and given to all the performers.
-It helps identifying a movement in a more human understandable way (we still have the number), and gives and indication of what’s in the music (here : quickly, but not to much, a little bit majestic).
-It’s written in Italian as a convention.
+It helps identifying a movement in a more human understandable way (we still have the number), and gives an indication of what’s in the music.
+It’s written in Italian as a convention (here it means : quickly, but not to much, a little bit majestic). .

 This put together gives you the work title, more exactly the composer + work + movement title.
 One implication is that it makes very long titles!
 On a short screen (think mobiles), it does not fit: the beginning of each track generally does not give clues what we are listening to…

-The work title and composer is obviously the same for the 4 movements (here, the last movement is recorded in two separate tracks).
-It could easily be prefixed and displayed above, as following:
+The work title and composer is obviously the same for the 4 movements.
+It could easily be prefixed and displayed on top, as a subtitle, as following:

 Beethoven: Symphony No.9 In D Minor, Op.
 125 – “Choral”